logicmagix/XTide86/README.md

 This project reflects that same spirit: a terminal IDE that encourages curiosity, simplicity, and discovery—*you ask the questions*.
 Tide42 is meant to be your solution, leaving the questions in your hands.

 # Terminal IDE 42 NEWS:
+06.01.25 Added a new AppendToEditor function that lets you seamlessly append selected text from visual mode to another editor buffer with a single keypress.
+Enjoy a smooth workflow with silent operation or optional verbose debugging for easy troubleshooting!

 05.30.25 tide42 now includes multi system support (Debian, Arch, MacOS) a man page and automated updating from anywhere! (not just the repo directory)